 What is behind the riots in Northern Ireland?

-Violence has broken out in Ballymena for the past two nights after angry mobs went on the rampage through the town’s streets
+Police have been attacked in Ballymena for the third consecutive night as authorities struggle to clamp down on the violent disorder

-Police were attacked with petrol bombs, bricks and fireworks in a second night of violent disorder in a town in Northern Ireland on Tuesday night.
+Bricks and petrol bombs were thrown at police on a third night of violent disorder in a town in Northern Ireland on Wednesday night.

-Houses, cars, a car wash and tyre centre were also set alight by the protesters, who were eventually dispersed by officers firing plastic baton rounds and using water cannons.
+Houses, cars, and a leisure centre turned into an emergency shelter for families were also set alight by the protesters, who were responded to by officers firing water cannon and plastic baton rounds.

-Ethnic minorities appeared to be targeted across the two nights of violence, with some residents resorting to displaying signs in their home windows to show their nationalities.
+Ethnic minorities appear to have been targeted across the three nights of violence, with some residents resorting to displaying signs in their home windows to show their nationalities.

+Unrest has also spread to the towns of Larne and Coleraine as Police Service Northern Ireland (PSNI) seeks help from other forces in England and Wales to deal with the disturbance.

 What is happening in Ballymena?

+For the third night in a row, the town has witnessed violence, described by police as racially-motivated, that has seen properties damaged, cars set alight and police attacked.

-On Monday night, unrest broke out around Clonavon Terrace in Ballymena, where several houses had their windows smashed and two suffered significant smoke damage.
+It began on Monday night, when unrest broke out around Clonavon Terrace in Ballymena, where several houses had their windows smashed and two suffered significant smoke damage.

-A total of 15 police officers were injured and several Police Service Northern Ireland vehicles targeted, as authorities attempted to stop the disorder.

-Monday night’s violence was followed by further trouble on Tuesday night in the Clonavon Terrace, North Road and Bridge Street areas, where police came under attack from masked protesters throwing fireworks, glass bottles and pieces of metal.
+Despite police dispersing the protesters, trouble returned on Tuesday night in the same area, with lined officers again coming under attack from masked people throwing fireworks, glass bottles and pieces of metal.

-Hundreds of people had gathered from around 7pm, with officers in amour firing plastic baton rounds at some of those gathered.
-Water cannons were also used.
+During the first two nights of disorder, 32 police officers were injured, and six people were arrested.

+On Wednesday night, despite a joint statement by political leaders calling for the violence to stop, trouble occurred again.

 How did the riots start?